rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 #### Accepting connections

 It's time to accept connections from out client.
-We need to convert the following C++ code into assembly:
+We need to convert the following C code into assembly:

 ```cpp
 size_client_socket_struct = sizeof(struct sockaddr_in);